How to Minimise or Prevent Whiplash

-Whiplash is an injury which results from sudden acceleration-deceleration forces on the neck.
-The term encompasses a variety of issues affecting muscles, joints, bones, ligaments, discs, and nerves.
+Whiplash is an injury that results from sudden acceleration-deceleration forces on the neck.
+The term encompasses various issues affecting muscles, joints, bones, ligaments, discs, and nerves.

 What is the Prevalence of Whiplash?

-- In an Australian study estimated prevalence is 3.8 drivers per every 1000
+- In an Australian study, the estimated prevalence is 3.8 drivers per every 1000

 - In the United States, there are up to 1 million cases per annum

 - Approximately 250000 cases each year are reported in the United Kingdom